cs1302uga/cs1302-gallery/README.md

 ## Submission Instructions

-You will be submitting your project via Nike before the deadline indicated near the top of this document.
-Make sure your project files are on <code>nike.cs.uga.edu</code>.
+You will be submitting your project via Odin before the deadline indicated near the top of this document.
+Make sure your project files are on <code>odin.cs.uga.edu</code>.
 Change into the parent directory of your project directory.
 If you've followed the instructions provided in this document, then the name of your project directory is likely <code>cs1302-gallery</code>.
 While in your project's parent directory, execute the following command: